How senior Maia Cella is keeping alive Wisconsin women's soccer's tradition of strong midfielders

 Cella was the last person off the field at a practice early last week.
 She spent time helping goalkeeper Jordyn Bloomer gather the balls from the back of the net.
 When she finally was done she waited for Jaskaniec to be finished talking to the media so they could leave together.

-Jaskaniec said one of her all time favorite Cella moments was when the Badgers played Wisconsin-Milwaukee on Sept.
-9 on the road.
-The team was getting a lot of teasing comments from the student section.
+Jaskaniec said one of her favorite Cella moments came Sept.
+9 at UW-Milwaukee.
+The Badgers were getting a lot of teasing from the student section.
 It was loud and distracting, but Cella didn’t entertain them.
 The game went into overtime, and senior midfielder Natalie Viggiano scored the winning goal with less than 90 seconds left.

 “She always makes us feel so appreciated,” Jaskaniec said.
 “Which is something really special and something that she brings in that is really unique.
 I think she might be one of the most excited people on the field.”